robertraaijmakers/com.iungo/README.md

 # Iungo
 This app let's you connect your Iungo to Homey.
 You can add your Iungo smart meters and connected devices.
 Once done it will show up in the flow-editor, ready to be used!

 **If you like this app, please consider to donate**

-If you have any suggestions or bugs, please post them on GitHub: https://github.com/robertraaijmakers/com.iungo/
+If you have any suggestions or bugs, please post them on GitHub: https://github.com/robertraaijmakers/com.iungo/ v2.0.0:
+* Completely rebuild app to be compatible with Homey v12.
+You might need to reconnect your devices.
+Sorry!
+* Added support for multiple Iungo controllers to be handled within the same app.
+Visit the App Settings page after installation for the right configuration.

 v1.0.0:
 * Completely rebuild app to be compatible with Homey v5.
 You might need to reconnect your devices.
 Sorry!